After a Few Seasons

 Tribeca, New York 10013

 Storage is proud to present the debut solo exhibition of Rafael Kamada (b.
-1993, Lives and works in Brazil), on view from Friday, September 26th through Saturday, November 1st, 2025.
+1993, Lives and works in Brazil), on view from Friday, September 26th extended through Saturday, February 28th, 2026.
 Comprising a suite of recent oil paintings, the exhibition brings together works that dwell in the liminal space between figuration and abstraction, surface and memory, presence and erasure.

 Kamada’s paintings offer no clear point of entry.
 Their strength lies not in depiction but in atmosphere, in how they evoke a remnant of landscape, a momentary bloom, or the shadow of a structure dissolving in light.
 Colors are a method of spatial construction rather than adornment.
 Through a slow and layered process of application, removal, and reapplication, Kamada builds surfaces that carry the weight of time while remaining open to disruption.
 Every composition emerges from what has been covered over, what glimmers through, and what refuses to disappear.